-Dementia Adventure is an award winning social enterprise and a registered charity committed to helping people living with dementia get outdoors, connect with nature, themselves and their community, and retain a sense of adventure in their lives.
+Dementia Adventure is a multi-award winning charity supporting people with dementia to get outdoors, connect with nature, themselves and their community, and retain a sense of adventure in their lives.

 The number of people living with dementia in the UK is set to rise to two million by 2051.
 In fact, someone develops dementia every three minutes.
 Whilst we wait and hope for a cure, there is much that can be done right now to care for and enable people living with dementia to live healthier, more active and enjoyable lives and bring emotional, social and physical benefits to dementia affected families.

 This is the challenge ahead of us as a society and why Dementia Adventure exist.